Author - Advocate Kritika Srinivasan and Associate Runa Jasia

 The Startups shall self-certify compliance in respect of following labor laws:

-So before starting any Startup, one must fulfil the above mentioned law for self-certification and also one must also keep in mind the following rules:
+So before starting any Startup, one must fulfil the above mentioned startup laws for self-certification and also one must also keep in mind the following rules:

 It is always a good idea to hire a lawyer or any professional who knows all the required documents and knows well about Startup India scheme.

 One must research everything regarding the Startup online.
-There are few laws and regulations which the founder must go through:
+There are few startup laws and startup legal requirements and regulations which the founder must go through:

 According to the Wikipedia “The Securities and Exchange Board of India is the regulator for the securities market in India.
 It was established in 1988 and given statutory powers on 30 January 1992 through the SEBI Act, 1992.”
 There are some regulations which a Startup needs to pass legally which come under the SEBI regulations.
 They keep updating the regulations so it’s better to research them.